julesjazz/grapefruitlab/content/print/pity-fear.md

 Or also like the one inscribed on the forecourt of the temple — whatever that is.
 I guess you see it when you enter?
 It says *gnōthi seauton.
 Know thyself!*

 Which probably just meant *know your place* before the gods.
 Stay humble.
 But then Socrates says that a man should *look himself in the mouth*, the same way he would a horse for sale (but not a gift horse, that’s rude).
 It becomes a self-help trend.
 Know your strengths, your weaknesses, opportunities and threats.
 Your Meyers Briggs.
 Your Enneagram, and Dianetics.
 Whatever it takes!
-But starting with your teeth, I guess.
+But starting with your teeth.
 Teeth are important.

 Shakespeare makes it about personal authenticity: *To thine own self be true*.
-But then, eventually Carl Linnaeus — the *father of modern taxonomy* — he’s putting all the animals into categories.
+But then, eventually Carl Linnaeus — the *father of modern taxonomy* — he’s putting all life into categories.
 And it's a messy process, working from notes, sketches, fragments — trying to piece together traits that seem related, or relevant.
 Warm blood, hairy bodies, four limbs, live birth, and...
 What the fuck is a platypus?

 We can't even agree on what it means to be alive, let alone _mammalian_.
 People were furious when he tried to call us _quadrupeds_, and as a doctor he's obsessed with breast feeding, so here we are.
 What, you don't all have milk-producing mammary glands?
 All you need are the right hormones!
 And so our whole class, what makes us animal, _mammalia_, is feminine.
 But what makes us unique from the other hairy warm-bloods, what makes us Human? *Homo sapiens* is masculine.
 It means *wise and knowledgeable men*, which is debatable.
 And then, below that, as a description, he uses the same phrase in Latin: *Nosce te ipsum.
 Know thyself*.

 And this is still our favorite way to sort and rank life.
 Size everything up by it’s *knowledge of self*.
 Make a dog look in the mirror, but there’s something on its nose.
 Does it understand that nose as connected to a self?
 Reflected back?
 Does it try to brush something off?

-What is this infinite feedback loop of experience…memory…story…experience…memory… that leaves us mesmerized by our own reflections in the pool, but also… makes us feel so alone.
+What is this infinite feedback loop of experience… memory… story… experience… memory… that leaves us mesmerized by our own reflections in the pool, but also… makes us feel so alone.
 Are we alone?
 Are we the only ones who do this?
 Are we, the *best animals ever*?

 Maybe!
 Carl’s work builds directly on Aristotle: *the father of biology* — who did all his research (by the way) on the Isle of Lesbos!
 And Aristotle has already arranged the world into a fixed *scale of perfection* — *the great chain of being*!
 With cold, dry minerals at the bottom, up thru (tepid, moist) plants and animals, to humans who — like the air of Lesbos — are *hot* and *wet*.